Mohammad Haeri, M.D., Ph.D.

-Neurodegenerative diseases are characterized by the progressive degeneration of the central nervous system and compromised brain function.
-Common neurodegenerative diseases include Alzheimer’s (AD) and Parkinson's disease (PD).
-Alzheimer's is the fifth-leading cause of death in the US among those who are older than 65 and a leading cause of disability.
-I am interested in the pathology of neurodegenerative diseases such as AD and PD.
-More specifically, I am interested in aggregation of proteins in astrocytes among other cellular aggregates which can be seen in progressive supranuclear palsy (PSP) among others.
-We investigate the role of unfolded protein response and inflammation in tauopathies including AD and PSP.
+I am interested in the pathobiology of neurodegenerative diseases.
+Alzheimer's disease is the fifth-leading cause of death in the United States among those who are older than 65 and a leading cause of disability.
+My lab is focused on understanding mechanisms leading to neurodegeneration in other, less common tauopathies involving astrocytes, such as progressive supranuclear palsy (PSP) and corticobasal degeneration (CBD).
+More specifically, I am interested in the aggregation of proteins in astrocytes among other cellular aggregates, which can be seen in PSP and CBD.
+We also investigate the role of unfolded protein response and inflammation in these tauopathies.